Malcolm Moran

+Moran covered two Olympic Games, 11 Super Bowls, 16 World Series and 26 men's NCAA Final Fours.

 Moran has served as president of the United States Basketball Writers Association (USBWA) in 1988–89 when the organization formalized its awards for women and held its first nationally televised presentation of the player of the year awards.
 He was inducted into the USBWA Hall of Fame in 2005.

 Moran is a 1975 graduate of Fordham University.